Artists turn creative ideas into works of art using media such as paint, digital resources, fabric and feathers, clay, stone and wood.

 What are the chances of getting a job?

-Many artists do not earn enough from their art to make a living, and can expect to have a portfolio career where they do additional jobs to supplement their income.
-Some artists teach at secondary or tertiary level to support their art-making career.
+Most artists do not earn enough from their art to make a living, and many do a second job, such as teaching art, to supplement their income.

 Most artists are self-employed